pythonpete32/30_day_solidity_sprint/ReadMe.md

 for one month I'm doing a crash course in solidity smart-contract development.
 The areas i will be focusing on are

-### Solidity

-of course solidity is the main area ill be focusing on. syntax, data structures and common design patterns
+Solidity: of course solidity is the main area ill be focusing on. syntax, data structures and common design patterns

-### Truffle

-truffle is the most widely used framework for managing build, testing, and deployment.
+Truffle: for managing build, testing, and deployment

-### Web3 JS

-this is the main interface for interacting with web 3 in applications.
+Web3 JS: for interacting with web 3 in applications

+By the end of the sprint, I should be comfortable with the tools outlines above.
+I am also keeping a Log of my progress with some general notes [here](./notes).

 ## Motivation